mummydg/mummydg.github.io/feynman.md

 permalink: /feynman/
 ---

 My goal for 2018 is to work through all three volumes of the Feynman Lectures on Physics and produce a distilled set of notes, both to aid in understanding and for future reference.
-You can follow my progress here.
+You can follow along here, and don't hesitate to contact me with any feedback, suggestions, or questions.

 ## Volume 1
 <a href="{{ site.baseurl }}/feynman/feynman_vol1_chap1.pdf">Chapter 1: Atoms in Motion</a>